Skip to main content

 Do not use a filing page as legal advice

 This page is a routing guide, not a substitute for reviewing FMCSA, FLHSMV, contracts, policy forms, and the actual business operation.
-A filing answer that skips the facts can create expensive problems.
+A filing answer that skips the facts can delay authority, create certificate problems, or point the quote to the wrong market.

-Business description, entity name, FEIN, operating locations, and whether transportation is for-hire or incidental to another business
+Business description, exact legal entity name, FEIN, operating locations, and whether transportation is for-hire or incidental to another business

 DOT number, MC number, docket number, authority status, operating authority type, and whether authority is pending or active